duckduckgo/ios-search-and-stories/CONTRIBUTING.md

 ## Getting Started

 * If **you are a developer**, you're in the right place!
-* If **you are not a developer**, there is still a lot you can do at our [ideas site](http://ideas.duckduckhack.com/) like suggest and comment on prospective features / ideas.
+* If **you are not a developer**, there is still a lot you can do at our [ideas site](http://ideas.duckduckhack.com/) like suggest and comment on prospective features and ideas.
 * Both of these roles are very valuable and will help direct community efforts.

 * All developers should make sure to have a [GitHub account](https://github.com/signup/free)